 Since the difference between the ongoing IVF pregnancy rate beyond the 10 weeks and birth rate is insignificant, I decided to test this new approach that focuses on the ongoing pregnancy rate per embryo transferred (PRPE).
 The preliminary data shown below is for all patients I personally treated at Sher-IVF from January 2018 to March 2019, thereby allowing confirmation of viable pregnancies by ultrasound examination at 10 weeks, prior to my departure from SIRM , a few months later.

 I fully recognize that recent changes in the reporting system used in SART/CDC annual reports, which expresses outcome in terms of the number of IVF cycles initiated and per egg retrieval (ER) performed, were adopted to provide a full accounting of the amount of work that goes into propagating each IVF pregnancy.
 While such intent is laudable, the fact is that such data presentation, while clarifying one aspect of the picture will often obscure another.
-For example, in cases where the use of preimplantation genetic screening and stockpiling of PGS-normal embryos (banking) in older women and those with diminished ovarian reserve (DOR) often represents the ideal approach, it could understate success and discourage adoption of state of the art practices.
+For example, in cases where the use of preimplantation genetic testing and stockpiling of PGT-normal embryos (banking) in older women and those with diminished ovarian reserve (DOR) often represents the ideal approach, it could understate success and discourage adoption of state of the art practices.
 This is because such patients of necessity require the uncoupling of the ER and ET.
 Moreover, in many such cases, several IVF cycles would be required to access even one or two “competent”/euploid embryos for transfer.
 Clearly, the current approach of expressing success as a function of each IVF cycle initiated or per ER procedure performed would unfairly, understate the quality of care (and the success rate) for those clinicians who in the very best interest of their patients elect such an approach and might even disincentive some from doing what is right in this context.

 I would like to express my sincere appreciation to Levent Keskintepe and Dayana Elizalde for assisting in the collection and compilation of this data.